BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 building and construction related expert designations, the Great Cacapon, West Virginia Construction Expert Directory delivers a superior construction and design expert support solution to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
-BHA provides construction claims and trial support services to the building industry's most recognized companies, Fortune 500 builders, CGL carriers, risk managers, and a variety of municipalities.
-Employing in house resources which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings specialized expertise and local capabilities to the Great Cacapon region.
+Through more than four thousand building and construction related expert designations, the Great Cacapon, West Virginia Construction Expert Directory delivers a superior construction and design expert support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
+BHA provides construction related consulting and expert witness support services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Employing in house resources which include credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings regional experience and local capabilities to Great Cacapon and the surrounding areas.

 Construction Expert Witness News & Info